mileswwatkins/slack_pkmn/README.md

 ./get_gifs.sh 25 26
 ```

-Then, POST the GIFs to Slack, using a simple tool such as https://github.com/smashwilson/slack-emojinator
+Then, POST the GIFs to Slack, using a tool such as https://github.com/smashwilson/slack-emojinator

 ```bash
 git clone https://github.com/smashwilson/slack-emojinator.git